necx-org/nodes/CONTRIBUTING.md

 An internal node must have the following fields defined:
 * title
 * uuid
-* prerequisites
+* prerequisites: list of uuids
 * learning objective(s)
 * assessment (at least one)

-A boundary node may NOT define any of the required elements of an internal node.
+A boundary node should only define a `title` and `uuid` and may NOT define any of the other required elements of an internal node, but may include a brief description of what is within the scope of that node.

 ### Title requirements